DiwashRai/digital-garden/content/Sources/C++ Templates - The Complete Guide(2nd edition).md

 ## 9 - Using templates in practice

-## 10 - Basic Tempalte Terminology
+## 10 - Basic Template Terminology

 ## 11 - Generic Libraries